-Heat mapping tools are one of the most efficient–and cost-efficient–digital marketing methods for increasing conversions on your site.
+Heat map, and mapping tools are one of the most efficient–and cost-efficient–digital marketing methods for increasing conversions on your site.
 They not only help you understand what works on your website, they help you understand your audience, which is a key component to any successful marketing strategy.

 We’re going to show you all the different types of heat maps, and how you can use them to grow your business.

 The most popular heat mapping tools include hover maps, click maps, and scroll maps: